-The Disposition Property will be conveyed subject to all restrictions, easements, and encumbrances of record, which include, without limitation: easements provided to DCAMM per Section 6 of the DCAMM LDA:
+The Disposition Property will be conveyed subject to all restrictions, easements, and encumbrances of record, which include without limitation easements provided to DCAMM per Section 6 of the DCAMM LDA:

 - A. The temporary Northern Access Easement.
-The Town agreed to a temporary easement from the Water Tower to Parcel A-2 for the purposes of undertaking remediation and restoration work, including the construction of the Overlook Parking Lot and a Boat Launch on Parcel A-2 and the remediation of the Laundry Parcel.
+The Town agreed to a temporary easement from the Water Tower to Parcel A-2 for the purposes of DCAMM's undertaking of its remediation and restoration work, including the construction of the Overlook Parking Lot and a Boat Launch on Parcel A-2 and the remediation of the Laundry Parcel. - B. The temporary Western Access Easement.

-B. The temporary Western Access Easement. which expires when DCAMM builds the alternative Access Road on Parcel A-2 retained by the Commonwealth.
 The Town agreed to a temporary easement on Parcel A until DCAMM completes the permanent public vehicular and pedestrian access to Parcel A-2.
 This temporary easement allows DCAMM access to complete remediation of the Laundry Parcel and for on-going monitoring/maintenance of the riverfront restoration area, Gateway Parking Lot, and Boat Launch.
 The easement also provides temporary general public access to the Gateway parking Lot.
-This easement terminates following DCAMM construction of the access road on Parcel A-2

-C. The permanent pedestrian Connector Access easement.
+This easement terminates following DCAMM construction of the access road on Parcel A-2. - C. The permanent pedestrian Connector Access Easement.
 The Town agreed to allow a crossing for continued public access between Commonwealth-retained Parcels A-1 to the east of the Core Campus and A-2 to the west of the Core Campus in a manner consistent with the use of the property.
 This access may be located adjacent to the north side of Hospital Road if marked at a safe distance from it.
-The Town is required to ensure this access is preserved in any sale/ transfer of the property.
+The Town is required to ensure this access is preserved in any sale/ transfer of the MSH property.